 - you, as the author, hold the copyright and are responsible for determining how your work can be used by others.

-- Because the United States is a signatory to the Berne Convention for the Protection of Literary and Artistic Work, an international agreement about copyright, your U.S. copyright is also recognized by almost every country in the world.
+Because the United States is a signatory to the Berne Convention for the Protection of Literary and Artistic Work, which is an international agreement about copyright, your U.S. copyright is also recognized by almost every country in the world.